Carrie Tergin: May 2019 Tornado Response

-Mayor Tergin received national coverage in May 2019 for her response to the disastrous tornado that hit Jefferson City in May of 2019.
+Mayor Tergin received national coverage in May 2019 for her response to the disastrous tornado that hit Jefferson City in May 2019.
 Before the tornado she issued mandatory evacuation orders for parts of Jefferson City, and an emergency declaration.
 She enforced a curfew for Jefferson City the day after the tornado tore through town.
 She reported that the city had prepared for flooding but had not prepared for such extensive damage from the tornado.
 Relatively few people were injured, which Tergin attributed to strong compliance with the emergency orders, in addition with the late hour at which the tornado hit.
 Tergin was praised for her communication and organizing relief efforts after the tornado.

 Personal life

 Tergin's grandfather George Tergin was a Greek immigrant and operated a shoeshine and hat service until retiring in 1976.
 Tergin studied business management at Southwest Missouri State University.